tigerpixel/Currier/README.md

 There are no external requirements for this project, just Swift.

+- iOS 8.0+ / macOS 10.9+ / tvOS 9.0+ / watchOS 2.0+
+- Xcode 8.1+
+- Swift 3.0+

 ## Installation

 ### Cocoapods

 Currier is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "Currier"